 Perhaps the most unlikely whistleblower for a secret space program is the military of France.
 In 2007, Col. Yves Blin of the French Department of Defence announced some very intriguing data gathered by their Graves space radar system.

 Some 20–30 satellites were detected that appeared not to exist.
 The U.S. Defense Department maintains a list of all satellites in orbit, including the classified military satellites of other countries, and none of these were listed.

-These mysterious satellties were, then, almost certainly launched by the U.S. themselves.
-Whilst not evidence for Alternative 3, it did prove the existence of a clandnestine space program of a kind.
+These mysterious satellites were, then, almost certainly launched by the U.S. themselves.
+Whilst not evidence for Alternative 3, it did prove the existence of a clandestine space program of a kind.

 Whatever the purpose of these satellites, they would require a large infrastructure back on earth — facilities, funding, technology, staff, rockets and launch pads, all operating in secret.